Stationary Phase Method in Discrete Wigner Functions and Classical Simulation of Quantum Circuits: Introduction

 This paper aims to bridge the gap between efficient strong simulation qubit methods, which use low stabilizer rank representations of magic states, and odd-prime-dimensional qudit methods, which have relied on Wigner negativity in past studies.
 We introduce a strong simulation odd-dimensional qudit algorithm that is more efficient than the current state-of-the-art algorithm based on Wigner negativity.

-A \emph{strong} simulation refers to the computation of a quantum probability distribution up to some error.
-This is in opposition to \emph{weak} simulation, which refers to the computation of sampling probability outcomes of a quantum probability distribution.
-Strong simulation of quantum universal circuits is \(\#P\)-hard~\cite{Kuperberg15,Fujii17,Hangleiter18}; the cost of classical strong simulation is expected to not only scale exponentially but to also be harder than tasks that can be performed efficiently on a quantum computer.
+A \emph{strong} simulation refers to the computation of a quantum probability.
+This differs from \emph{weak} simulation, which refers to the computation of sample outcomes of a quantum probability distribution.
+Strong simulation of quantum universal circuits up to multiplicative error is \(\#P\)-hard~\cite{Kuperberg15,Fujii17,Hangleiter18}; the cost of classical strong simulation is expected to not only scale exponentially but to also be harder than tasks that can be performed efficiently on a quantum computer.
 However, this does not mean that there do not exist efficient methods in particular cases, such as those frequently covered in introductory textbooks on quantum mechanics.

 For instance, by representing quantum circuits through the path integral perspective, efficient approximation schemes can be formed by only including lowest-order terms in \(\hbar\).
 It is known that quantum circuits require terms at orders greater than \(\hbar^0\) for them to attain quantum universality~\cite{Kocia17,Kocia17_2,Kocia17_3}.
 In the continuous-variable setting, this corresponds to requiring non-Gaussianity as a resource.
 The ``minimal'' non-Gaussianity that can be added takes the functional form of Airy functions, and these can be treated within the path integral formalism with just one more order of correction in terms of \(\hbar\): \(\mathcal O(\hbar^1)\)~\cite{Heller18}.
 Perhaps a similar systematic expansion in orders of \(\hbar\) is also possible in the discrete case, and can result in a more efficient treatment of some universal gates.